dustinwhisman/dustinwhisman.com/pages/writing/eleventy-starter-template/html.md

 </p>
 ```

 Now if we switch between the `/about` page and the `/contact` page, we should see that the header and footer are different for both of them.
-Note that the order in which we place our blocks doesn’t matter–they will always be rendered in the places defined in the layout.
+Note that the order in which we place our blocks doesn’t matter—they will always be rendered in the places defined in the layout.

 Blocks unlock a lot of potential possibilities, and later on in this series, we’ll be using them for page-specific styles, scripts, and SEO information.